 More recently the UK has formed the Common.SECC consortium with the German Banking Industry Committee (GBIC) in order to upgrade its procedures and extend the scope to include the full card payment terminal and innovative device architectures.
 This still makes use of the Common Criteria.
 See https://common-secc.org for details of Common.SECC and Common Criteria.

-Scheme requirements and guidelines, and a current list of UK-approved terminals, are given under "Scheme description and approvals list" below.
-Vendors of approved devices are listed under "Approved vendors" below.
+Scheme requirements and guidelines, and a current list of UK-approved products, are given in the "Scheme description and approvals list" below.
+Requirements specific to touchscreen terminals are given in “Touchscreen accessibility”.
+Vendors of approved products are listed in "Approved vendors" below.

 For further information, please contact us at uktas@ukfinance.org.uk.